top of page

 "A fortune in stolen loot was buried somewhere in that small town - and two men staked their lives on finding it."

 This short thriller was crisply written with a smooth plot that rolled right along, reminding me of Lee Child's Jack Reacher series.
 A stranger in town, a cold case never solved, corruption exposed, with a violent but justified finale.
-John D. Macdonald proves once again to be a page turning novelist, delivering exactly what you want from a thriller like this.
-Written in 1955, it's timeless and I had to keep reminding myself this was transpiring back then.
+John D. MacDonald proves once again to be a page-turning novelist, delivering exactly what you want from a thriller like this.
+Written in 1955, it's timeless, and I had to keep reminding myself this was not transpiring right now.
 Classic writing.

 My other reviews for John D. MacDonald: